A Gown’s Journey to the Spotlight

 Building the Cheek to Cheek dress for Top Hat

 As the final major show of the summer season began, I took a few moments to take it all in.
-Standing there, putting on my tape measure, tying up my hair back, brushing off my sewing machine, I was excited to make one of the most famous dresses in classic movie history, the fabulous Cheek to Cheek dress for our production of Top Hat.
-Knowing this costume was going to be my best work yet, I was tap dancing on the cutting table while laying out the pattern paper and waltzing around with the dressform as I draped her with muslin…….
+Standing there, putting on my tape measure, tying up my hair back, brushing off my sewing table, I was excited to make one of the most famous dresses in classic movie history, the fabulous Cheek to Cheek dress for our production of Top Hat.
+This costume was going to be my best work yet.
+I was tap dancing on the cutting table while laying out the pattern paper and waltzing around the shop with the dress form as I draped her with muslin.
 Okay, not really.
 But I might as well have, as I was in heaven for the entire process of it.

 From the beginning, I made a promise to myself that I would not let stress be a part of this costume’s creation.
 This gown was deeply personal to me, and I was determined that no trace of anxiety would be stitched into its seams.
-From the pattern to the trim, this gown was all made with love and gratitude.
+It didn’t matter how hectic this production became, from the pattern to the trim, this gown would be made with love and endless affection.

 During our meeting, costume designer Tiffany Howard communicated to me she wanted the gown to float and flow effortlessly.
 Her vision was a gown that draped beautifully when the character was still, but also danced on its own when she spun across the stage.
 It was a standout moment in the show, and this dress needed to rise to the occasion.

 Since we’re theatre and not Hollywood, our budget didn’t include $35,000 for ostrich feathers (thankfully!) to recreate the original.
-And to be honest, if it did, I would have stepped aside for this project.
-Because while studying fashion design, I learned about the cruelty to animals involved in sourcing feathers—and ever since, I’ve made a point to avoid using them unless I know they’re ethically sourced.
+And to be honest, if it did, I probably would have stepped aside for this project and let our first-hand build it.
+The reason being that while studying fashion design, I learned about the cruelty to animals involved in sourcing feathers, and ever since then, I’ve made a point to avoid using them unless I knew they were ethically sourced.

 So, instead of feathers, gathers were the solution.
 (Pro tip: when working with Tiffany, be ready to make a lot of bias tape and gathers!)
 The first step was figuring out how much width we needed at the hem to create the perfect flare — enough to make the dress flow but not so much that it became tricky to dance in.
 Godets were included in the design, but the challenge was figuring out exactly how wide and how high they should be to achieve just the right effect.

-My mock-up had one side with more flare than the other, godets sewn in at various heights and lots of videos of Amara, our first-hand dancing around, spinning and twirling in the shop wearing…...I mean, testing the design.
+My mock-up had one side with more flare than the other, godets sewn in at various heights, and lots of videos of Amara, our first-hand dancing around, spinning, and twirling in the shop testing the design.

 About a week later, the fabrics arrived.
 A beautiful soft pink silk charmeuse, ivory embroidered point mesh, pink stretch mesh for the ruffles, and crystal rhinestone trim.
 And, as always, once the mock-up was approved and all the changes were made, the next step is cutting.